 Used bookstores are awesome places to find manga often for half-off cover price for newer releases.
 But, they are also good places to find rare or out-of-print manga as well.
 If you'd like to learn more about out-of-print manga and where to purchase it, check out our Out-of-Print Manga Guide.
 I also talk about the things you should look out for when buying from used bookstores in that post as well, like quality, prices, etc.

-I always find shopping at used manga bookstores, like Half Price Books and 2nd & Charles, to be really rewarding, because oftentimes, you will find something you didn't expect to find.
+I always find shopping at used manga bookstores, like Half Price Books and 2nd & Charles, to be rewarding, because oftentimes, you will find something you didn’t expect to find.

 InStockTrades